630 Fifth Avenue

-The Alfred P. Sloan Foundation began attending the Institute on Teaching and Mentoring in 1998.
+The Alfred P. Sloan Foundation scholars began attending the Institute on Teaching and Mentoring in 1998.
 Their first cohort was 22 students, and participation has grown to approximately 150.

 1805 7th Street NW

 Washington, D.C.
 20001

-Our partnership with the Gates Millennium Scholars Program began in 2007.
-In total, over 440 GMS members have experienced the Institute.
+The Institute's partnership with the Gates Millennium Scholars Program began in 2007.
+Over 440 GMS members have experienced the Institute.
 The goal of GMS is to promote academic excellence and provide an opportunity for outstanding minority students with significant financial need to reach their highest potential.

 The GMS program was established in 1999 by a $1 billion grant from the Bill and Melinda Gates Foundation.The program provides support for the cost of education by covering unmet need and self-help aid: graduate school funding for continuing scholars in the areas of computer science, education, engineering, library science, mathematics, public health or science, and leadership development programs with distinctive personal, academic and professional growth opportunities.

 The Jenkins Pre-doctoral Fellowship Project is supported by NASA.
 The program seeks to increase the number of graduate degrees awarded to underrepresented persons (women, minorities and persons with disabilities) in the science, technology, engineering and mathematics, or STEM, disciplines.
 The ultimate goal is to increase the U.S. talent pool by developing a more inclusive, multicultural and sustainable STEM workforce.
 The JPFP provides up to three years of support and includes a Mentor-Protégé Initiative, Fellows Orientation, a Technical Exchange Symposium and the competitive Mini Research Award Program.
 NASA began attending the conference in 2013 in Arlington, VA.